 There are numerous books and other resources, including online, which propspective amateurs can reference in preparing for the license test.
 Many focus on the specific class license for which one intends to test.
 There are also online practice tests, comprised of the actual test questions, which allow you to check your progress as you prepare for your Technician, General, or Amateur Extra test.

-One series of study guides authored by Gordon West, WB6NOA, has been very popular with those preparing to test.
-The Technician Class guide, for example, can be found here on Amazon.
+One example of study guides, authored by Gordon West, WB6NOA, have been very popular with those preparing to test.
+Gordon's Technician Class guide can be found here on Amazon.
+There are, again, numerous other sources of study material and online sample tests one might consider taking advantage of while preparing for the exam.

 In addition to the aforementioned resources, HARC will convene a class for the Technician license when there are at least 3 participants.
 Additionally, many club members are happy to mentor prospective amateurs in their quest to get licensed.
 So no matter what resources you choose, attend one of the club meetings and ask any questions you have.

 The Hualapia Amateur Radio Club provides license test sessions for all license classes.
-Test sessions are held on the third Saturday of each month and are held at the Hualapai Valley Fire Department Station #1 (Formerly the Northern Arizona Consolidated Fire Station), located at 2485 Northern Ave, Kingman, Az 86409.
+Test sessions are held at 10:00AM, on the third Saturday of each month, at the Hualapai Valley Fire Department Station #1 (Formerly the Northern Arizona Consolidated Fire Station), located at 2485 Northern Avenue, Kingman, AZ.

 Exam sessions are conducted by volunteers working under the direction of the FCC and a Volunteer Exam Coordinator (VEC).